The Mississippi First team is a group of dedicated individuals who work tirelessly to promote the mission of Mississippi First.

 Director of Teen Health Policy

 Josh provides issue education and advocacy for local- and state-level policies related to teen sexual health.
 He works directly with the Deputy Director of Advocacy to assist in district advocacy for the CHART Abstinence-Plus Policy and teacher training on the CHART curricula.
 He also works with local communities to improve teens’ access to general health services.
+Josh is based in the Jackson, Mississippi office.

 Director of Teen Health Mississippi/Focus4Teens Project Director

 Emily provides trainings for evidence-based comprehensive sexuality education curricula, professional development opportunities for educators teaching sex education and other related courses, workshops and resources for parents, and “youth-friendly” trainings for healthcare providers.
 She also works with partnering organizations and school districts to provide immediate training/professional development for relevant teachers and will work to increase youth access to youth-friendly health centers and contraceptive vendors.
+Emily is based in the Jackson, Mississippi office.

 Focus4Teens Project Coordinator

 Sara supports and coordinates Focus4Teens, a 5-year cooperative agreement with the Centers for Disease Control and Prevention (CDC), to work with publicly funded health centers and youth-serving systems to reduce teen pregnancy among youth from vulnerable populations in Coahoma, Quitman, and Tunica Counties in the Mississippi Delta.
+Sara is based in the Clarksdale, Mississippi office.